 Most U.S. jurisdictions allow civil lawsuits for the claim of invasion of privacy, the specifics of which are largely controlled by state laws.

-Need Help with a Privacy or Confidentiality Matter?
+Need Help with a Confidentiality or Privacy Matter?
 Contact an Attorney